HPI-DeepLearning/schaaaafrichter/README.md

    - **INFO:** Make sure to include the global site-packages that contain `Opencv` (make sure to use `--system-site-packages`)!
 4. Load the virtual environment
 5. Clone the repository
+6. *For Ubuntu*: Install header files for alsa: `apt install libasound2-dev`
-6. Install all necessary libraries with `pip install -r requirements.txt`
+7. Install all necessary libraries with `pip install -r requirements.txt`

 You can also go the docker way: